tbrowder/PDF-Document/README.md

 (Note the the Level 2 method is "almost always more efficient.", Ref.
 1, p.
 490)

-In either case, we usually save desired combinations of font prototypes by defining them by another name for easy recall.
+In either case, we usually save desired combinations of font prototypes and scale by defining them by another name for easy recall.
 For example:

+    /h12 /Helvetica 10 selectfont def
-    /tr12 /Times-Roman 12 selectfont def
+    /hb12 /Hevetica-Bold 12 selectfont def

 Now we can use it like this:

+    hb12 (Cowboy slang: ) show

-    tr12 (Howdy, podnuh) show
+    h10 (Howdy, podnuh!) show

+Which would generate something like this in the final document: "**Cowboy slang:** Howdy, podnuh!"

 PDF document generation process
 -------------------------------